Richard Street station

-Richard Street is a station on the Hudson–Bergen Light Rail (HBLR) located in the Greenville section of Jersey City, Hudson County, New Jersey.
+Richard Street station is a station on the Hudson–Bergen Light Rail (HBLR) located in the Greenville section of Jersey City, New Jersey.
 Located at the end of Richard Street next to the northeast end of Bayside Park, the station services local trains of the Hudson–Bergen Light Rail between 8th Street station in Bayonne and Hoboken Terminal.
 The station contains a single island platform and two tracks.
 The station is accessible for handicapped persons as part of the Americans with Disabilities Act of 1990, with ramps and platform level matching with trains.
 The station opened on April 15, 2000 as part of the original operating segment of the Hudson–Bergen Light Rail.